severell/severell-docs/src/main/resources/content/docs/ide-configuration.md

 2. Press the `+` to add a new run configuration.

-3. Choose Application in the dropdow that appears.
+3. Choose Application in the dropdown that appears.

 4. Give your run configuration a name and set the main class to `App.java`